 We’ve worked with a whole bunch of business leaders who understand the risks and rewards of moving fast when building digital products.
 Over the years, it’s become clear that a big part of this undertaking involves making decisions without being 100% sure.

 This got us thinking… can we ever be 100% sure?
 On anything?

-And, realistically, What does the right decision even look like?
+And, realistically, how sure do we need to be to make the right decision?
+What does the right decision even look like?

 We decided to investigate the processes and psychology behind decision-making by talking to business leaders about their approach to calling the shots.
 Going into the research, we had a few preconceptions.
 We felt that risk-taking was an essential quality for leaders – particularly founders – but we suspected that decision-making can be overwhelming for everyone.

 We also understood that getting things wrong is hard and that we naturally try to avoid it.
 So how do people manage it?

 The first thing we uncovered is that the way risk is defined and approached varies depending on experience, industry and scale.
 For example, JP Then, Founder of Slerp and Co-Founder of Crosstown, suggests that defining risk is a whole different world for startups.
 “There’s a huge element of risk in creating something new.
 But if you’re trying to solve a problem, you are adding value—which ultimately makes it a less risky move.”

 But it’s not just the stage of a business that encourages risk-taking.
 As Adrian, Founder and MD of Funclub PR, points out: “Risk isn’t always about money - a lot of it is values-based.
 We’ve turned down about 60-70% of new business leads based on clashing values.”

 Defining what risk looks like for your business—and how that differs as you grow—is essential in order to make decisions that keep your business aligned with your strategy and vision.
 It’s also important to remember why you’re taking risks in the first place.
 More often than not, risk is moving us towards a tangible improvement.